-There are no restrictions on intercity or interstate travel during non-curfew hours.
-However, all travel is banned during the scheduled curfews.
+- There are no restrictions on intercity or interstate travel during non-curfew hours.
+However, all travel is banned during the nightly curfew.
 U.S. citizens should be prepared for additional travel restrictions and health precautions to be put into effect with little or no advance notice.

 - Are U.S. citizens required to quarantine?
 Yes.

 - Home quarantine is only required for individuals who test positive for COVID-19.
 Individuals who test positive for COVID-19 at the airport on arrival will be subject to the Government of Jordan regulations for quarantine, which includes at least ten days of home isolation.
 Individuals who test negative at the airport do not have any mandatory quarantine.
 More information can be found here.